What does a Director of Engineering do?

 Is becoming a Director of Engineering a good career path?

 A Director of Engineering plays a key role in guiding a company's technical direction.
-This position involves overseeing engineering teams, managing projects, and ensuring that technology aligns with business goals.
-The role requires strong leadership skills and a deep understanding of engineering principles.
-Directors of Engineering often work in tech companies, manufacturing firms, and other industries that rely heavily on technology.
+This position involves overseeing engineering teams, managing projects, and ensuring the development of high-quality products.
+The role requires a blend of technical expertise and leadership skills.
+Directors of Engineering often work in tech companies, manufacturing firms, or large corporations.
+They collaborate with other executives to align engineering efforts with business goals.

 - Pros: